-AT SDA STUDIOS-for pre-pointe and pointe, you MUST take TWO ballet classes per week to be strong enough and this rule remains thru every upper level.
+AT SDA STUDIOS, for pre-pointe and pointe, you MUST take TWO ballet classes per week to be strong enough and this rule remains thru every level.
 This is for the safety of your body.
-Dancers might be in pre-pointe for 6 months to a year (taking 2 ballet classes the same amount of time before joining pre-pointe) before getting pointe shoes, but every dancer progresses differently, some move faster than others.
-Additionally, you must make up a missed ballet class, your attendance in your weekly ballet classes will be taken into account when being evaluated to go to pre-pointe, plus: classroom behavior/etiquette, overall body strength, leg strength and musculature, foot/arch shape, placement of pelvis and being able to hold your abdomen in when dancing and AGE...you must be at least 10, but 11-12 is much more common to begin the process of pointe.
+Dancers might be in pre-pointe for 6 months to a year before getting pointe shoes, but every dancer progresses differently, some move faster than others.
+Additionally, you must make up a missed ballet class, your attendance in your weekly ballet classes will be taken into account when being evaluated to go on pointe, plus: classroom behavior/etiquette, overall body strength, leg strength and musculature, foot/arch shape, placement of pelvis and being able to hold your abdomen in when dancing and AGE...you must be at least 10, but 11-12 is much more common to begin pointe.

 How do I add pre-pointe class to my schedule?

-Conduct yourself according to all SDA etiquette guidelines with regards to class attire, behavior and effort.
-In ALL your classes, but most especially ballet classes.
+Conduct yourself with proper attire, behavior and continuous effort in ALL your classes, but most especially ballet.
 Take all corrections constructively and work on your technique and PLACEMENT.
-Strong correct placement is a must for pre-pointe admittance.

-Ballet class attendance must be close to 100% to be evaluated to join pre-pointe: if you miss a class, you MUST try very hard make it up.
+Ballet class attendance must be close to 100% to start pointe: if you miss a class, you MUST try very hard make it up.

 YEAH!
 I’m in Pre-Pointe class, now what?

-While in pre-pointe class, you must get a Theraband and complete weekly exercises at home.
-THIS MUST BE DONE on your own with very little prompting and not completing sheets can hold you back and prevent you from getting pointe shoes-this extra work is necessary to prepare strength.
+While in pre-pointe class, you'll get a Theraband and practice flex/pointe exercises at home.
+THIS MUST BE DONE on your own with very little prompting and not practicing at home can hold you back, this extra work is necessary to prepare your strength.

-Continue with your 2 ballet classes as above and continue to demonstrate excellent SDA etiquette.
+Continue with your 2 ballet classes as above and continue to demonstrate excellent overall effort.

 Pointe readiness evaluations will be assessed in Aug and again in Jan.
-If you’re evaluated and considered not ready, continue working diligently in your classes and at home exercises.
+If you’re evaluated and considered not ready, continue working diligently in your classes and at home.

 SUPER YEAH!
 I have approval to get pointe shoes, now what?

-Chat with Miss Mary thru GroupMe to ask questions during your fitting, send photos for approval or get recommendations on specific shoes and sizing as fitting is happening!
+Chat with Miss Mary/Miss Claire thru GroupMe message to ask questions during your fitting, send photos for approval or get recommendations on specific shoes and sizing as fitting is happening!

-DO NOT SEW NEW SHOES UNTIL CHECKED FOR FIT BY MISS MARY OR THEY CAN’T BE RETURNED!
+DO NOT SEW NEW SHOES UNTIL CHECKED by Miss Mary or Miss Claire OR THEY CAN’T BE RETURNED!
 Sometimes your instructor will disagree with a fitting and you have to go back to try for a better fit.

 TRY to make up missed pointe classes-taking 2 classes a week isn’t too much time up on your toes and won’t harm you in any way.

 Want to wear your pointe shoes AT HOME?
 PLEASE NO!
 We can tell when you’ve been wearing them at home-first they break down/ get soft very quickly and they have a distinct look on the satin from non-slip flooring that’s not dance flooring.
-Please only wear your pointe shoes only to class on our dance flooring.
+Please only wear your pointe shoes only to class until you're on pointe a while and know what you're doing better!

 Your feet will hurt and you may get BLISTERS!
 Research home remedies for these and be prepared with toe tape, Band-aids and antibiotic ointment as needed…sometimes your toenails will bruise from shoes worn too much, improper fit or being too worn out.
 Check under your toe polish every now and then and keep your toenails neatly clipped.
 YOUR FEET ARE YOUR MOST IMPORTANT DANCE INSTRUMENT-PLEASE TAKE CARE OF THEM!